-- (1) A riding association, constituency association or electoral district association certified as an electoral district association of the Party under the Canada Elections Act immediately prior to the effective date is an Electoral District Association under this Constitution as of the effective date. - (2) For the purposes of chapter 3, until the first annual general meeting of each EDA after the effective date, the expression "previous general meeting" refers to the most recent general meeting held by that Association before the effective date. - (3) The constitution, rules, bylaws and other constating document of an EDA remains in force to the extent that it is consistent with the previous constitution: - (a) for 27 months after the effective date, at which time it expires; or - (b) permanently (until amended or repealed) if: - (i) it complies with subsection 12(2) or it is amended so that it complies with subsection 12(2); and - (ii) a copy of the constitution, rules, bylaws or other constating document of the EDA, certified by the EDA President, has been deposited with the National Office within 27 months after the effective date. - (4) The National Board of Directors or the Council of Presidents may extend the 27 month periods set out in subitem 6(3).
+- (1) A riding association, constituency association or electoral district association certified as an electoral district association of the Party under the Canada Elections Act immediately prior to the effective date is an Electoral District Association under this Constitution as of the effective date. - (2) For the purposes of Chapter 4, until the first annual general meeting of each EDA after the effective date, the expression "previous general meeting" refers to the most recent general meeting held by that Association before the effective date. - (3) The constitution, rules, bylaws and other constating document of an EDA remains in force to the extent that it is consistent with the previous constitution: - (a) for 27 months after the effective date, at which time it expires; or - (b) permanently (until amended or repealed) if: - (i) it complies with subsection 19(2) or it is amended so that it complies with subsection 19(2); and - (ii) a copy of the constitution, rules, bylaws or other constating document of the EDA, certified by the EDA President, has been deposited with the National Office within 27 months after the effective date. - (4) The National Board of Directors or the Council of Presidents may extend the 27 month periods set out in subitem 6(3). - (5) After the expiry of the constitution, rules, bylaws or other constating documents of an EDA under subitem 6(3)(a), the National Board of Directors may, on any conditions specified by National Board of Directors, deem the constitution, rules, bylaws or other constating documents of an EDA never to have expired and to have been in effect to the extent consistent with this Constitution and as specified by National Board of Directors.